C Corporations: Learn the 11 Advantages & Disadvantages

 Corporations have been used for over 500 years to limit owners’ liability and thus encourage business investment and risk taking.
 Their use for this purpose continues to this day.
 To download the full guide to a C Corporation’s 11 advantages click here.

-Here is a list of C Corporation advantages:
+Here is a quick list of C Corporation advantages:

 - They can have an unlimited amount of shareholders, from anywhere in the world.